cargomail-org/grip/README.md

 ## Usability Considerations

-The primary benefit of the identity propagation and assertions in the form of the constrained delegation concept is that it addresses the trust problem between the MTAs.
+The primary benefit of identity propagation and assertions in the form of the constrained delegation concept is that it addresses the trust problem between the MTAs.
 Using an OAuth 2.0 technology is an effective option to secure MTA-to-MTA communication.
 From an OAuth 2.0 perspective, the outbound MTA is an OAuth 2.0 client, and the inbound MTA is an OAuth 2.0 resource server.

 ## Conclusion

-A newly designed [Message Transfer Agent (MTA)](https://github.com/cargomail-org/mta), stands as a proof of concept of the Identity Propagation and Assertions Protocol security mechanism.
+A newly designed [Message Transfer Agent (MTA)](https://github.com/cargomail-org/mta) stands as a proof of concept of the Identity Propagation and Assertions Protocol security mechanism.

 ## Acknowledgment